SkylineCommunications/dataminer-docs/develop/TOOLS/CICD/Deploying_Automation_scripts_from_a_GitLab_repository.md

 ## Adding the key as a masked variable in the repository

-The key should be added as a masked variable in the repository so that it is stored securely in GitLab and not stored in source control.
+The key(this can be the primary or secondary) should be added as a masked variable in the repository so that it is stored securely in GitLab and not stored in source control.
 Making the variable masked will prevent the value to be logged accidentally in the pipeline logs.

 1. Copy the value from the DCP Admin app using the copy button next to the key.
 1. In your GitLab repository, go to *Settings* > *CI/CD*.